parrt/msds692/hw/sentiment.md

 ```

 We will run this script in all of your directories and then open up a browser on those files.

+As we will be looking at it as humans not comparing it to known strings of HTML, small variations in display format are acceptable.

+*You get 50% for getting the tweet list properly displayed with color gradient and 50% for getting the list of followed users correct.* As you have the complete test, you should be able to get it working and we will grade in binary fashion (works or it doesn't).